TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns all completed trips where surge pricing was applied.
+Returns completed trips affected by surge pricing.

 ## Insight

-This query identifies high-demand rides where fare prices increased due to surge pricing.
+This query uses **multi-table INNER JOINs with conditional filtering** to analyze high-demand pricing behavior in the ride system.

 ---